nathanielng/python-snippets/README.md

-# Python Snippets
+## Python Snippets

-This is repository serves as a quick-reference of frequently-used snippets, written in Python.
-The purpose of the repository is to avoid having to find equivalent snippets on Google or Stack Overflow, and also to have snippets written in a preferred coding style.
-A number of them will also have unit tests, something that usually won't be available in many code snippets on the web.
+This is repository serves as a quick-reference of Python code snippets that are likely to be frequently-used.
+While it is likely that many equivalent snippets would be easily found on Google, Stack Overflow, or a Python library documentation, these snippets are written in a preferred coding style and some of them may be designed to work together.
+Also, a number of them have (or eventually will have) unit tests, which typically are not available in many code snippets on the internet.

 ## Current Scope

 - Python 3
 - APIs
+- Databases
 - Machine Learning
+- Remote Storage (Dropbox, Google Drive / Google Sheets)
+- Remote Servers (AWS, SSH, PBS)
 - Visualization
+- Web scraping